geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

      # ... following sub-sections omitted ...

-The :command:`operations:photolysis` section contains settings for photolysis.
+The :command:`operations:photolysis` section contains settings for :ref:`photolysis <photolysis-guide>`.
 This section only applies to :option:`fullchem` and :option:`Hg` simulations.

 activate
 --------